 For remote workers, days can be mundane, with one day blending into the other.
 Thus, themed days are always a great form of distraction.

 It allows people to still have a "fun aspect" to the otherwise mundane days.

 Themed days also allow you to be as creative as possible.
 "Dress Like Your Favorite Character" Day, "Show Your Pets At Zoom Calls" Day, "Yes Day"- the possibilities are endless.

 6. Remove Unnecessary Team Meetings

 However, virtual meetings can prove harmful to the already overworked and anxious employees’ morale.
-Such meetings also have a terrible track record of negatively affecting engagement.
+Such discussions also have a terrible track record of negatively affecting engagement.

 Most virtual meetings can instead be replaced with a team-wide email.
-For important virtual meetings, remember to keep a set time.
-Also, ensure that only the truly necessary people there in the discussion.
+For important virtual conferences, remember to keep a set time.
+Also, ensure that only the vital people there in the discussion.